 There are several ways to pursue an academic internship:

-- The Women's, Gender, and Sexuality Studies program offers a seminar and internship course, WMGS 89a, When Violence Hits Home: Internship in Domestic Violence.
+- The Women's, Gender, and Sexuality Studies Department offers a seminar and internship course, WMGS 89a, When Violence Hits Home: Internship in Domestic Violence.
 Students who wish to pursue an internship in this area are encouraged to enroll.

 - For academic internships related to other topics, students identify an internship site of interest and a faculty mentor and enroll in WMGS 92b.